Mqxx/Minecraft-Server/README.md

 <!-- info: multiple service files -->
 > ![badge-info][badge-info]<br>
-> You can view the status of your service with the following command.<br>
+> You can view the status of your service with the following command.
+This will also show you errors if something is not working correctly.<br>
 > ```sh
 > systemctl status minecraft.service
 > ```